KTH-dESA/PopCluster/README.md

 * Make sure that the QGIS version available for your needs is installed on your machine.
 If you are using the High Resolution Settlement Layer use QGIS 3.4 or QGIS 3.2.
 If you are using the Global Human Settlement Layer use QGIS 3.2.
 QGIS 3.4 can be downloaded [here](https://qgis.org/en/site/forusers/download.html) and QGIS 3.2 can be dowloaded [here](http://download.osgeo.org/qgis/)

+* As of July 2019 the nighttime light map is mandatory to run the plugin.
+This will be updated in future versions of the plugin in which the use of nighttime lights will be optional.

 ### Supplementary material